simplesamlphp/simplesamlphp-module-negotiate/docs/negotiate.md

 NOTE!
-If running using virtual hosts or behind a reverse proxy, you might need to change the 'spn' variable to 0 (match any entry in the keytab file) or set it to the specific entry to are trying to match.
+If running using virtual hosts or behind a reverse proxy, you might need to change the 'spn' variable to 0 (match any entry in the keytab file) or set it to the specific entry you are trying to match.
 This requires php-krb5 >= 1.1.3:

     'spn' => 'HTTP/host',